 Engineers are exposed to danger whenever they are assigned to infrastructural projects in rebel-infested areas or suburban areas where petty criminals abound.
 This is true, not only in the Philippines but also in other countries, third world or not where, peace and order conditions are weak.
 Engineers are like soldiers without anything to protect themselves against attack.
 They don’t have the specialized training to prepare them to survive an attack or assault by criminal elements.

-“Never forget this: Fear is natural, panic is an uncontrolled fear.”
-I learned this from a retired officer of The Philippine Marines.
+natural, panic is an uncontrolled fear.”
+I learned this from a retired officer of the Philippine Marines.
 Please remember this well too: “your best and most important defense weapon is what you have between your ears…”

 As engineers, we are assigned to different places to either conduct a feasibility study, survey an area for a proposed power plant, build a bridge or power plant in dangerous or rebel-infested areas.
 This task requires us to always be alert most of the time since we are not provided with police or military escorts all of the time.
 If your country can give you a permit to carry firearms, then, by all means, get one!
 Buy a very concealable weapon powerful enough to stop an attacker.
 Learn how to control and use the weapon you acquired so you can shoot it well and not hit or wound innocent bystanders in case of a deadly firefight.

 Majority of unarmed self-defense response requires some degree of physical strength, thus the physically weak will always be seen as an easy target by the criminally inclined.
 The great equalizer for the physically weak and the physically strong will always be the gun.
 However, in a society where a gun is looked down as a means of offense rather than defense, chances of possessing or carrying one will be almost impossible.